Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 18. Changed session user 'home' page to a 'my music' page, displaying what said user has uploaded to the library.

+19. Added flash message in case there are no search results.

-14. Set debug to False
+20. Set debug to False

+# Deployment
-## Deployment
+## Git Deployment

 - Create env.py file with the following fields: